-While many industries use specialized equipment, there’s only one industry that uses it hundreds of feet underground, in an environment few have ever traveled to.
-In this underground world, having a fluid power equipment failure could be devastating to the men and women operating these massive machines.
-This is why having Purpose-Built hydraulic cylinders for the application, is so important.
+While many industries use specialized equipment, there’s only one that uses it hundreds of feet underground in dangerous, unpredictable, and untouched environments.
+In the underground mining world, hydraulic equipment failure could be devastating to the people operating these massive machines.
+This is why using purpose-built hydraulic cylinders is so important for the mining industry.

 The Role of Hydraulic Cylinders in Underground Mining Equipment